 registrants on our COVID-19 Vaccine waiting list.
 People signing up

 now can expect to be contacted within 24-48 hours with an appointment.

 If you have registered recently and have not received an appointment,

 How do I register to receive my shot from Tarrant County Public Health and its partners?

-To register for the vaccine, click the registration button above.
+To register for the vaccine, click the registration button here or above.

 We are scheduling individual appointments; it is preferred that each person registering uses their own email address.
 If you only have one email address for the family, please create additional emails for each person registering for the vaccine.
 This link will help you set up a free email account.